ScottLilly/CSharpDesignPatterns/Engine/READ_ME.txt

 TestEngine project notes
 =========================================
 This is an MSTest unit test project.
-It has tests that show how the pattern could be used.
+It has tests that show how the pattern could be used, for many of the patterns.

 The directory structure matches the "Engine" project.